zackiles/call-site/.deno-kit/templates/CONTRIBUTING.template.md

 - `OTEL_SPAN_EVENT_COUNT_LIMIT` - Maximum number of events per span
 - `OTEL_SPAN_LINK_COUNT_LIMIT` - Maximum number of links per span
 - `OTEL_TRACES_SAMPLER` - Sampling strategy

-You can copy the `.env.example` file to `.env` and customize these variables for your environment.